hellbox/srob-migration/content/reviews/songs-are-not-poems-in-fancy-clothing.md

 name = "Songs are not poems in fancy clothing" title = "Songs are not poems in fancy clothing" dek = "It's one thing to love Simon Joyner's music.
-Is it possible to love the lyrics, when they're stripped of the music and bound in a book?" facebookauto = "It's one thing to love Simon Joyner's music.
+Is it possible to love the lyrics, when they're stripped of the music and bound in a book?" type = "Review"facebookauto = "It's one thing to love Simon Joyner's music.
 Is it possible to love the lyrics, when they're stripped of the music and bound in a book?" twitterauto = ".@maireadcase reviews a published collection of @SimonJoyner1's song lyrics." reviews_byline = ["writers/mairead-case.md"] reviews_books = ["books/only-love-can-bring-you-peace.md"]